Roll Forming Blog

 • Move it to a brake press, set the tools, and bend your part into shape

-Process is one way to streamline manufacturing costs.
-Design is another.
-Use these tried-and-true roll forming design guidelines to bring down expenses:
+Process is one way to streamline manufacturing costs and improve efficiency – design is another.
+Before starting your next project, consider these tried-and-true roll forming design guidelines to bring down expenses:

 Tolerances

-Remember, the #1 rule of tolerances for affordability and efficiency is to make them as loose as you can without sacrificing quality and functionality.
+Remember, the #1 rule of tolerances for affordability and efficiency is to make them as loose as possible without sacrificing quality and functionality.

 Avoid tight corners less than 1.5x the material thickness.
 These cause tools to wear down and break at a higher rate, and could even burn out a low-horsepower roll forming machine.
 Tight corners can also cause stress cracking in harder roll forming materials.